krstalacam/BloodVision-Tracker/README.md

 This section shows how red pixels are detected and how interaction is provided only in those areas.
 Each mode has different features.

+GIFs might take a bit to load, so grab a coffee, kick back, and get ready to witness the beauty unfold!

 #### 1. **Basic Mode**
    ![Red Pixel Filter Basic](assets/gif/red_pixel_filter_basic.gif)
    *This GIF shows how red pixels are detected and focuses only on red regions.*